MSIA/mlds400group13/README.md

 ***Topic testing in predicting the sale price, discount, and quantity for each brand in the future:***

+**Data Preparation:**
-**Join table:** We joined the four tables together.
+1. Join table: We joined the four tables together.

-**Feature Engineering:** Created a profit variable by subtracting COST from SPRICE (Sell price), and discount variable by subtracting SPRICE from ORGPRICE.
+2. Feature Engineering: Created a profit variable by subtracting COST from SPRICE (Sell price), and discount variable by subtracting SPRICE from ORGPRICE.
 These two variables can help us have a better understanding how each store is performing in terms of profitability and pricing strategy.
 We then groupby STATE, STORE, and BRAND, then select the SPRICCE, PROFIT, QUANTITY, and discount variable.
 Also, we created new variables SPRICE_per_Unit, discount_per_Unit, PROFIT_per_Unit.

 **EDA:**
 1. Summary statistics: SPRICE, PROFIT, QUANTITY, and discount all have very extreme values, such as 166285.50 and -4167.74.